emadzz/uda-git-reflections/lesson_2_reflections.md

 * You have a hotfix that needs to be done while you are working in new features. ( The hotfix won't wait until you finish adding the new features to be fixed .. it needs to be immediate )

+How do the diagrams help you visualize the branch structure? [not sure I understand the question]
+* By understanding and see forks
+* By knowing which commits are unreachable